jercle/vscode-quick-select/README.md

 # vscode-quick-select

+This is a fork of https://github.com/dbankier/vscode-quick-select due to lack of maintenance

 Yes I know about the ⌃⇧⌘← and ⌃⇧⌘→ expand/shrink selection.
 Having come from VIM I think these are still missing.